Community Action’s Response to the coronavirus (COVID-19)

-Oregon’s ERDC program is waiving parent copays for up to 30 days and paying all listed child care programs the full DHS rate.
+Oregon’s ERDC program is waiving parent copays for eligible families who apply prior to August 31st.
 Please see the press release here or call the DHS Direct Pay Unit with questions Monday-Friday, 8:30am-4:30pm at 1-800-699-9074.

 Will I be paid for providing care even if children are choosing not to attend due to COVID-19?